hugohadfield/LensDistortionFromLines/README.md

+﻿
+# Python bindings of automatic lens distortion correction

+This repository contains Python bindings of the automatic lens distortion correction algorithm implemented in C++ by Miguel Alemán-Flores, Luis Álvarez, Luis Gómez, and Daniel Santana-Cedrés.
+The original code is available at [IPOL](http://www.ipol.im/pub/pre/130/).
+This repository is a fork of the original code, taken from: [LensDistortionFromLines](https://github.com/alicevision/LensDistortionFromLines).

+The following changes have been made to the original code:
+- Small modifications to the original code to improve quality and compatibility with Python bindings.
+- Added Python bindings using pybind11.
+- Added Python utility to match OpenCV distortion coefficients to the distortion coefficients estimated by the C++ code.
+- Added scripts to handle undistortion of images, passing data between Python and C++ code.

+# ORIGINAL README

-﻿% Automatic Lens Distortion Correction Using Two Parameter Polynomial and Division Models with iterative optimization
+% Automatic Lens Distortion Correction Using Two Parameter Polynomial and Division Models with iterative optimization

 # ABOUT